GitTools/GitVersion/docs/input/docs/build-server-support/build-server/gitlab.md

+---
+Order: 50
-# GitLab CI
+Title: GitLab CI
+---

 To use GitVersion with GitLab CI, either use the [MSBuild Task](/usage/msbuild-task) or put the GitVersion executable in your runner's `PATH`.